Sunday, November 10, 2024

 In the election aftermath, Rolling Stone has reported that many Democratic operatives and insiders made the case that "palling around" with the Cheneys "and making the campaign's closing argument about how many Republicans were supporting Harris" were bad ideas, that they would alienate and dissuade Dem voters "and that the data over the past year screamed that Democrats instead needed to reassure and energize the liberal base and Dem-leaning working class in battleground states."
 They were told to go piss up a rope.
 So add that to the pile.

 A fat lot of things went into Trump's win and that kind of "leadership" in the Democratic party may be the porkiest of the passel.
 One could just look at Joe Biden's spectacular unpopularity, say Harris just wasn't able to separate herself from him and overcome it and leave it at that--people voted for what they saw as the only alternative--but the bad decisions by the Democratic leadership that cursed us with this outcome (and as much as I've written here, I've barely scratched the surface on this) are just too many, too egregious, too self-evidently stupid and went on too long to sweep under the rug.
-Votes are still being counted--this was reportedly the 2nd-largest turnout in a century, topped only by 2020--but so far, it looks like it's primarily just a matter of the Democrats failing to turn out a lot of their voters.
+Votes are still being counted but so far, it looks like it came down to Trump energizing his party's base while Harris' move-ever-rightward antics (among other things) demobilized hers.
+The Dems just failed to turn out a lot of their voters.
 This was a winnable election, and Trump didn't win it; Democrats lost it.
 Again.

 As for Trump himself, he draws votes for reasons that tend to be a lot more complicated than some allow (or perhaps want to allow).
 It's laughable to suggest that, because they voted for him, Americans are moving sharply right or support the sort of end to liberal democracy he pushes or have embraced the fascism he represents.
 The issues polling to which Americans are subjected laugh that out of the room.
 If that isn't good enough, then consider that all across the U.S., the very same bodies of voters who backed Trump, often overwhelmingly, also supported progressive ballot initiatives (or opposed MAGA-backed ones) by lopsided margins.
 If, once Trump launches his 2nd presidency, he undertakes the many odious proposals he promised, he'll find precious little public support for any of it, and overwhelming opposition to most.